kubernetes-sigs/cli-experimental/site/content/en/references/kustomize/builtins/_index.md

 - `skipTests`: [Optional] Skips tests from templated output
 - `apiVersions`: [Optional] the kubernetes apiversions used for Capabilities.APIVersions
 - `nameTemplate`: [Optional] specifies the name template used to name the release
+- `kubeVersion`: [Optional] specifies the kubernetes version used by Helm for Capabilities.KubeVersion

 ```yaml
 helmCharts: